 – Ida Silveira, California

-- In Memory of Fransisco & Massiel Escalante, a Father and Daughter Missed Dearly by their Family
+- In Memory of Gerald William Ewing, a Husband, Father, Brother and Grandfather Missed Terribly by His Family

 - The Story of Michael Springer, a Man Continuing to Fight Long Covid

 - In Memory of Judith G. Colbs, a Fierce Activist and Passionate Mother Taken by Covid

 - In Memory of Annette M. Lo Strappo, a Wife Missed Dearly by Her Husband

 - The Story of James Pereira Sr, a Family Broken-Hearted and in Need of Healing